minetest/contentdb/app/flatpages/help/content_flags.md

 A flag can be:

 * `nonfree` - can be used to hide packages which do not qualify as 'free software', as defined by the Free Software Foundation.
+* `wip` - packages marked as Work in Progress
+* `deprecated` - packages marked as Deprecated
 * A content warning, given below.
-* `android_default` - meta-flag that filters out any content with a content warning.
+* `android_default` - meta-flag that filters out any content with a content warning and WIP packages
-* `desktop_default` - meta-flag that doesn't filter anything out for now.
+* `desktop_default` - meta-flag that filters out WIP packages.

+The `_default` flags are designed so that we can change how different platforms filter the package list based on

 ## Content Warnings